 Students on work-study programmes generally spend three weeks in industry and one week in the classroom.
 This specific and intense structure tests learners’ ability to adapt, prioritise and immerse themselves in the business world as they take on particular projects, responsibilities and teamwork.

-I chose EM Normandie Business School as it offered many opportunities to go abroad, but also for the incredible atmosphere I picked up on during my oral admission tests.
-It was when I began my Master’s that I became interested in the work-study programme.
-I had just completed an optional year in industry with two 6-month placements, and wanted to continue to develop my skills in the business world.
-That’s why I chose a work-study programme at M2, which led me to the position of Onboarding Project Manager at Ornikar.
+I chose EM Normandie because of the many opportunities it offered to go abroad, but also because of the incredible atmosphere I felt during my admission orals, and it wasn't until I was doing my Masters that I became interested in the sandwich course.
+Having just completed an optional professional year, during which I'd had two 6-month work experiences, I wanted to continue to develop in the world of work, so I decided to do an M2 in this mode, which gives me the job of Onboarding Project Manager at Ornikar.

-Onboarding Project Manager, work-study programme at Ornikar, Class of 2020
+Onboarding Project Manager on a work-study programme at Ornikar, Class of 2020